 The hiring process is arduous for employers and applicants alike.
 The applications and interviews are time-consuming…and draining.
 Applicants are thinking “pick me!” and employers often feel bad when they don’t.

-To remove the uncertainty involved with selecting the right candidate (someone with the necessary skills who would fit in with the culture), many employers are turning to hiring assessment tools to help with the process.
+To remove the uncertainty involved with selecting the right candidate (someone with the necessary skills who would fit in with the culture), many employers are turning to online hiring assessment tools to help with the process.
 These tools generally look at a candidate’s personality, work style, knowledge, and skills.
 The hiring assessment we offer, PXT Select™, offers online ease and incredible insight.

-No matter which hiring assessment you use or are asked to complete, take these steps for best results:
+No matter which online hiring assessment you use or are asked to complete, take these steps for best results: